awsdocs/amazon-rekognition-developer-guide/doc_source/API_ListStreamProcessors.md

 The request accepts the following data in JSON format\.

  ** [MaxResults](#API_ListStreamProcessors_RequestSyntax) **   <a name="rekognition-ListStreamProcessors-request-MaxResults"></a>
-Maximum number of stream processors you want Rekognition Video to return in the response\.
+Maximum number of stream processors you want Amazon Rekognition Video to return in the response\.
 The default is 1000\.
 Type: Integer
 Valid Range: Minimum value of 1\.
 Required: No

  ** [NextToken](#API_ListStreamProcessors_RequestSyntax) **   <a name="rekognition-ListStreamProcessors-request-NextToken"></a>
-If the previous response was incomplete \(because there are more stream processors to retrieve\), Rekognition Video returns a pagination token in the response\.
+If the previous response was incomplete \(because there are more stream processors to retrieve\), Amazon Rekognition Video returns a pagination token in the response\.
 You can use this pagination token to retrieve the next set of stream processors\.
 Type: String
 Length Constraints: Maximum length of 255\.
 Required: No